 In November 2019, the minimum EB5 investment amounts increased from $1 million to $1.8 million and $500,000 to $900,000, with the latter amounts applying to investments in projects located in targeted unemployment areas (TEAs).
-This was the first time EB-5 visa minimum investment amounts had been increased since the inception of the program, and the change accounted for inflation.
+This increase was due to the EB-5 Modernization Rule that was signed into law, and marked the first time EB-5 visa minimum investment amounts had been increased since the inception of the program.
+The change accounted for inflation.

 The main purpose of the EB-5 program is to drive economic growth through job creation from foreign direct investment.
 This is especially important in rural areas and areas with high unemployment rates—or TEAs.
-Consequently, the minimum investment amount for projects in TEAs remained significantly lower after the 2019 investment amount increase to encourage EB-5 investors to channel their funds into the areas that will benefit most from EB-5 investment.
+Consequently, the minimum investment amount for projects in TEAs remained significantly lower after the 2019 Modernization Rule and EB5 Reform Act of 2022 to encourage EB-5 investors to channel their funds into the areas that will benefit most from EB-5 investment.